1926–27 Tampa murders: Execution

 Levins was executed in the Florida state electric chair at the State Prison in Raiford on November 22, 1927, at 1:45 pm.
 The day prior, Levins attempted to obtain a stay of execution, but Judge Robles, despite having been ill at home, made it known over the telephone this would not occur.
 That same night, Levins protested his innocence, but he expressed confidence he would "make it all right up there".
 The witnesses for the execution included two Tampa ministers (a Baptist and a Presbyterian), the chief county traffic officer, a bailiff of criminal court, the county jailer, the deputy sheriff, and a Tampa Tribune reporter.
 Governor John W. Martin gave Levins a three-hour reprieve.
 Levins reportedly spent his last hours in prayer and continued insistence he was innocent, but he made no formal final statement prior to his execution.
 His body, unclaimed, was buried in the prison cemetery.

 Aftermath

-Charles Manuel, who pleaded guilty to manslughter, was released from prison on November 15, 1930.
+Charles Manuel, who pleaded guilty to manslaughter, was released from prison on November 15, 1930.